CodeCatz/codecatz-tutorial/5-design/index.md

 If you open the file `css/main.scss`, you'll see a list of various style definitions.
 At the end of the file, you'll find the line `@import` that lists additional style files from the `_sass` folder.
 For example, the part `"base"` imports the file `_sass/_base.scss`.
 If you ever add new style files to the `_sass` folder, make sure to include them in this part or the website will ignore them.

 If you wanted to add a new CSS file from somewhere else, you'd have to use the `<link>` tag with the right path in the file `_includes/head.html`.
-The order in which stylsheet files are linked in the website head is important.
+The order in which stylesheet files are linked in the website head is important.
 You should include the most general files fist, and specific files that override general styles later (we'll see an example of this later on).

 ## SASS?
 SCSS?
 CSS?